 Where it started

-At 16:42 UTC on March 7, 2014 (00:42 local time, March 8), Malaysia Airlines Flight 370 — a Boeing 777-200ER, registration 9M-MRO — departed Kuala Lumpur International Airport bound for Beijing.
-There were 227 passengers and 12 crew on board: 239 people.
-Captain Zaharie Ahmad Shah, 53, was the pilot in command; First Officer Fariq Abdul Hamid, 27, was his co-pilot.
+At 16:42 UTC on March 7, 2014 (00:42 Malaysia local time, March 8), Malaysia Airlines Flight 370 — a Boeing 777-200ER, registration 9M-MRO, one of the most reliable wide-body aircraft ever built — departed Runway 32R at Kuala Lumpur International Airport bound for Beijing Capital International.
+There were 227 passengers and 12 crew on board: 239 people total, from 14 countries.
+The largest national groups were Chinese (152 passengers) and Malaysian (50 including crew).
+Captain Zaharie Ahmad Shah, 53, was the pilot in command.
+First Officer Fariq Abdul Hamid, 27, was his co-pilot.
+The flight was scheduled for six hours.

 What the theories claim